BG Pathum United F.C.: The club's growth (2010–2016)

-The current manager is Supasin Leelarit and Surachai Jaturapattarapong was re-appointed as head coach at the end of the 2011 season.
-After a disappointing season Surachai stepped down again from his post October 2012 and was replaced by Phil Stubbins.
-The club finished the season a disappointing 8th in the 2012 season.
-After short lived in Bangkok Glass FC Phil Stubbins stepped down in March 2013, replaced by a young caretaker manager Anurak Srikerd.
-The team won two from six games.
+Head coach Supasin Leelarit and Surachai Jaturapattarapong was re-appointed as head coach at the end of the 2011 season.
+After a disappointing season, Surachai stepped down again from his post October 2012 and was replaced by Englishmen Phil Stubbins as head coach.
+The club finished the season a disappointing 8th place in the 2012 season.
+Phil Stubbins stepped down in March 2013 after a disappointing season where he was replaced by a caretaker coach Anurak Srikerd.

-The club announced its new head coach for midway of the 2013 Thai Premier League Attaphol Buspakom, one of Thailand's most respected and successful coaches with an Asian Champions League runner-up in 2003 with BEC Tero Sasana and two Thai league titles with Muangthong United in 2009 and Buriram United in 2011.
-Attaphol completely changed a club football philosophy from a very direct long balls, style of play to more possession, more short passes.
-The team became runners-up in the Thai FA cup for the first time of club history, defeated by Buriram United 3–1 at Thammasat Stadium in the final and finishing fifth in the league.
-With Attaphol Buspakom, his time at the club ended when his team were defeated 1–2 by Port, in midway of the 2014 season, when he resigned and replace by Anurak Srikerd.
+Bangkok Glass than announced its new head coach for midway of the 2013 Thai Premier League, Attaphol Buspakom, one of Thailand's most respected and successful coaches with an AFC Champions League runners-up in 2003 with BEC Tero Sasana and two Thai League 1 titles with Muangthong United in 2009 and Buriram United in 2011.
+Attaphol completely changed the club football philosophy from a very direct long balls, style of play to more possession, more short passes.
+The team became runners-up in the 2013 Thai FA cup for the first time of club history, defeated by Buriram United 3–1 at Thammasat Stadium in the final and finishing fifth in the league.
+With Attaphol Buspakom, his time at the club ended when his team were defeated 1–2 by Port midway of the 2014 season, when he resigned and was replace by Anurak Srikerd.

-First success under Coach Anurak

-For short time assistant coach Anurak Srikerd taken over and he make the club history for the first club trophy Thai FA Cup 2014 since they founded.
+First major honours

+In 2014, assistant coach Anurak Srikerd was promoted to head coach where he went on to win the 2014 Thai FA Cup where Lazarus Kaimbi scored the only goal in the final to secure the club first ever major honours in history.

-Aurelio Vidmar became the eleventh permanent head coach of Bangkok Glass when his tenure was officially announced on 1 August 2016.
-The former Australia national under-23 head coach, who got The Rabbits played modern possession football philosophy and challenging for the top 3 spots for a short period in the 2016 season, their best finish since 2009.
+Australian Aurelio Vidmar became the eleventh permanent head coach of Bangkok Glass when his tenure was officially announced on 1 August 2016.
+He than guided Bangkok Glass to play modern possession football philosophy and challenging for the top 3 spot for a short period in the 2016 season, their best finish since 2009.

-One year later, The Rabbits under Vidmar head coach handed Buriram United their only 2017 league defeat on 3 May.
-The team managed to end their season by finishing fifth in the Thai League 1 with injuries at different times to key player of club – Thailand national team winger Sarawut Masuk, Costa Rica national team striker Ariel Rodriguez, Daniel Toti and the team's captain Matt Smith.
+In 2015, Bangkok Glass handed Buriram United their only 2017 league defeat on 3 May.
+The team managed to end their season by finishing fifth in the Thai League 1 with injuries at different times to key player of club – Thailand national team winger Sarawut Masuk, Ariel Rodriguez, Daniel Toti and the team's captain Matt Smith.
 With Vidmar, his time at the club ended when his team won Navy 3–0, in the Thai League 2017 matchday 22.
 The team was giving a farewell party for Vidmar and took care of him feels like family.

-Relegation, comeback, and route to first Thai League 1 Title
+Relegation, comeback, and route to first Thai League 1 Title (2017–2021)

-In November 2017, Bangkok Glass appointed Josep Ferré as the club's head coach.
+In November 2017, Bangkok Glass appointed Spanish Josep Ferré as the club's head coach.